• Skip to primary navigation

 Before we get into each of the different types of paint, we should talk about the finishes of paint.
 Paint finishes range from a flat or matte finish to high gloss.
 There are typically five different paint finishes.

-• Eggshell - This a low light reflecting paint that is not totally matte, but covers imperfections or blemishes.
+- Eggshell - This is a low light-reflecting paint that is not matte but covers imperfections or blemishes.

-• Satin - This is a smooth paint and most popular finish of craft paints.
+- Satin - This is a smooth paint and the most popular finish of craft paints.
 There is a bit of reflection of light.

 Craft Paint Resources